After a comfortable journey, you wander through the mountain village you have been looking for for your holiday.

 The train journey already marks the beginning of the holiday experience.
 The train provides very easy access to many lakes in the Alps.

-Skiing by train in the French Alps
+How to go skiing by train in the French Alps

 Go on a ski holiday by train to your final destination in the French Alps.
 No more traffic jams, no more snowy roads!
 AlpAddict explains where to go and how.